 The Silver Reserves attractive price point might also be its major downfall.

-it’s hard to produce a high-quality product.
+There’s a reason you can’t find a decent over-under shotgun for less than $600: it’s hard to produce a high-quality product.
 In most cases, you’re better off buying a pump-action until you can invest more money into an over-under.

 The old-school appearance also comes with an old-school maintenance program.
 If you decide to go with the Mossberg Silver Reserve II, plan to spend at least 20 minutes cleaning it each time you take it out.
 Grit tends to build up fairly quickly around the receiver, barrel, and elsewhere.

 Another problem lies in the firing pin and hammers.
 The gun itself feels very stiff when you cock it and the firing pin has a tendency to break or wear out quickly in some cases.
 If you buy new, Mossberg will replace the issue under their warranty.